 Find an attorney in this practice

 We counsel and advocate for both employers and employees.
 Our experience working on both sides sharpens our instincts for the best possible outcomes.
 Employment problems raise economic, privacy and morale issues that are minimized with early evaluation and resolution.
-We have found that conducting a prompt and thorough initial investigation of the issues allows us to work with you to measure risk and benefit and decide on the best approach.
+We have found that conducting a prompt and thorough initial investigation of the issues allows us to work with our clients to measure risk and benefit and decide on the best approach.

 We are committed to excellence and are well-respected for our work.
-Whether you are looking for advice on a limited issue, a partner for effective negotiating or attorneys who will aggressively litigate an individual or a class-based dispute, we have the skill and experience to effectively represent your interests.
+Whether looking for advice on a limited issue, a partner for effective negotiating or attorneys who will aggressively litigate an individual or a class-based dispute, we have the skill and experience to effectively represent your interests.

 Mediation & Arbitration